pallavasija/ELF-Virus/README.md

 A very simple self replicating ELF virus that copies itself to another ELF file in the same directory.
 The payload of this virus is only to print "Hello I am a simple virus".

-Please compile the C file using gcc, note the size of the compiled file and change the file size in 'virus.c' accordingly (line 29 and 46).
+--> Please compile the C file using gcc, note the size of the compiled file and change the file size (9480 set as default) in 'virus.c' accordingly (line 29 and 46).